-On May 3, 2021, the Company entered into that certain Fifth Amendment to Amended and Restated Loan and Security Agreement with the Lenders (the "Fifth Amendment") to amend the Loan Agreement (as amended, supplemented or otherwise modified from time to time, including by that certain First Amendment, Second Amendment, Third Amendment, Fourth Amendment, and Fifth Amendment, collectively, the "Amended Loan Agreement").
+On May 3, 2021, the Company entered into that certain Fifth Amendment to Amended and Restated Loan and Security Agreement with the Lenders (the "Fifth Amendment") to amend the Loan Agreement.
 The Fifth Amendment provides that if the Company achieves a certain revenue milestone prior to November 30, 2021, then the period for interest-only payments is extended six months to July 2022 and the Term Loan will be payable in 24 equal monthly installments.
 If the Company achieves another revenue milestone prior to May 31, 2022, the period for interest-only payments is further extended three months, to October 2022 and the Term Loan will be payable in 21 equal monthly installments.
 If the Company achieves a third revenue milestone by August 31, 2022, the period for interest-only payments is further extended three months, to January 2023 and the Term Loan will be payable in 18 equal monthly installments.
-The Company currently expects to achieve each revenue milestone and has therefore classified the amounts due under the Amended Loan Agreement as non-current on its balance sheet as of June 30, 2021